Discover Wales in June: Your Complete Travel Guide

 What is Wales best known for?

 Wales has breathtaking landscapes and a rich history and culture.
-Famous for its castles, national parks like Snowdonia and Pembrokeshire Coast, and a solid cultural heritage that includes the Welsh language and music, Wales offers a unique experience for travelers.
+Famous for its castles, national parks like Snowdonia and Pembrokeshire Coast, Wales offers a unique experience for travelers.
+It's also an ideal destination for nature walks in Wales, with scenic trails through mountains, coastlines, and lush valleys.

 How many days do you have to tour Wales?